DanielWen-Takuya/aiy-voice-development/README.md

 - create postgre server to interact with PostgreSQL
 - install psycopg2

+2018/04/14
+- create the tables and insert the data
+- check postgre_server.py

 # To-Do List
 - How can we get the reponse in text ?
 - Play a local music using aiy.audio->Done，not using aiy.audio but subprocess
 - Set trigger sound->Done
 - Record a file in local by command "Record what I am going to say" (file in local - change aiy.assistant, text may be in database)
-- Try Postgresql->create all the tables and insertion->test it
+- Try Postgresql->create all the tables and insertion->test it->Done
-- test postgre_server.py
+- test postgre_server.py->
 - play music from the list in db